- What is it?

 Who will perform the test?

-It is performed by nursing staff at the health centre where the baby was born.
+The test is performed by nursing staff at the health centre where the newborn was born.

-What will the baby feel during the test?
+What will the newborn feel during the test?

 Possible sequelae for the newborn include residual pain and a small bruise around the puncture site, which disappears after a few days.